diegoami/DA_ML_Capstone/solutions.md

 - Scrape the description from the youtube description
 - Distribute the files over directories named by the categories.

-This way, I created first a dataset that [I uploaded to a S3 bucket](https://da-youtube-ml.s3.eu-central-1.amazonaws.com/wendy-cnn/frames/wendy_cnn_frames_data.zip) and made public.
+This way, I created first a dataset that I uploaded to a S3 bucket: _https://da-youtube-ml.s3.eu-central-1.amazonaws.com/wendy-cnn/frames/wendy_cnn_frames_data.zip_ and made public.

 ## PROBLEM ANALYSIS

 ### DATASET ANALYSIS

-The amount of images I have generated first in this way, using the current set of videos broken down in scenes, was 45718, divided over the three categorie .
-They are contained in [this zip file](https://da-youtube-ml.s3.eu-central-1.amazonaws.com/wendy-cnn/frames/wendy_cnn_frames_data.zip) on S3 (3.4 GB).
+The amount of images I have generated first in this way, using the current set of videos broken down in scenes, was 45718, divided over eight categories categorie .
+They are contained in the zip file _https://da-youtube-ml.s3.eu-central-1.amazonaws.com/wendy-cnn/frames/wendy_cnn_frames_data.zip_ on S3 (3.4 GB).

 This was the breakdown of the images I collected over the 8 classes I mentioned above